secf00tprint/payloadtester_sqli/README.md

 Start the network with `sudo ./start_linux_network.sh` (you need sudo for the docker exec's if you run it properly not using docker user).
 You have to wait a bit until the databases are populated.

-Belo is an FAQ if you have problems starting the project.
+Below is an FAQ if you have problems starting the project.

 # SQL